KristianLyng/varnishfoo/chapter-2.rst

 make sure we have the tools we need and some background information on basic caching.

-This chapter looks at how HTTP caching works on multiple points in the HTTP delivery chain, and how these mechanisms work together.
+This chapter looks at how HTTP caching works on multiple points in the delivery chain, and how these mechanisms work together.
 Not every aspect of HTTP caching is covered, but those relevant to Varnish are covered in detail.
 Including several browser-related concerns.

 There are a multitude of tools to chose from when you are working with Varnish.
 This chapter provides a few suggestions and a quick guide to each tool, but makes no claim on whether one tool is better than the other.
-We will go through two different type of client tools: The browser and a command line tool.
-This chapter also sets up a simple web server for testing, and demonstrates several aspects of how Varnish behaves.

-The focus, however, is not the individual tools, but HTTP caching and how it can be debugged and controlled without modifying the proxy or browser.
+The goal is to establish what sort of tasks your chosen tool needs to be able to accomplish.

 Only the absolute minimum of actual Varnish configuration is covered - yet several mechanisms to control Varnish through backend responses are